Categories

 Similarly, your website’s landing page acts as a salesperson for your online store.
 The more informative, self-explanatory, and welcoming the landing page, the easier it will be to engage and convert a visitor into a customer.

 In the case of an e-commerce store, the aim of creating a good landing page experience is to generate sales.
-A landing page could be your website’s home page, catalog collection page, or the product page itself, depending on your marketing goals.
+A landing page could be your website’s home page, catalog collection page, or product page itself, depending on your marketing goals.

 Now, as an ecommerce merchant put yourself in the shoes of a buyer.
 Closely analyze what you would expect to see if you were diverted from shopping ads to a website’s landing page (product page in our case).
 Here are a few things that you could keep in mind: